NethServer/ns8-core/docs/core/ui.md

 ## Tasks and notifications

 Core and modules can submit tasks to the cluster, to a node or to a module.
-NS8 provides automatic toast notifications for task creation, progress, completion and abortion; task events are sent from API server to UI through websocket.
+NS8 provides automatic toast notifications for task creation, progress, completion and abortion; task events are sent from API server to UI through web-socket.
 Validation errors can be intercepted as well, in order to highlight invalid input fields or do something after validation is successful (e.g. close a modal).

 To execute a task silently and prevent automatic notifications on task events, set the following attribute in task object: